nthuy190991/polygonization_PIA2019/README.md

 <img src="https://github.com/nthuy190991/polygonization_PIA2019/blob/master/figure/l2_Ushape_V2_M2.png" alt="Level 2" width="100%" height="25%"/>|<img src="https://github.com/nthuy190991/polygonization_PIA2019/blob/master/figure/l3_Ushape_V07_M2_new.png" alt="Level 3" width="100%" height="25%"/>|<img src="https://github.com/nthuy190991/polygonization_PIA2019/blob/master/figure/res_Ushape_V07_M2_new.png" alt="Result" width="100%" height="25%"/>

 ### Some notes
-- The code may crash if the inputs Vspec or Mspec too small (e.g. <0.75).
-In such cases, the algorithm cannot resolve the perpendicular property of the polygon, or it is because there are too few points in some splitted segment(s).
+- If you put too small Vspec or Mspec value, there may be too few points (e.g. <3) in some splitted segment(s).
+This can make the polygon become incorrect due to the orthogonality between adjacent polygonal segments.
 Therefore, my advice is to begin with big Vspec and Mspec value, and then gradually reduce them.
 - Despite the "surmise" that Z-shape boundaries are included in level 2, we found that they are more stricky to process than the other shapes.